peanutshawny/league-of-legends/README.md

 I wanted to cluster champions by both their in-game stats and their appearance.
 This will hopefully yield some insights about how champions were designed and also some cool visualizations.

 ## Description of my Current Process
-Check out my notebooks and scripts for more details! (work in progress)
+Check out my notebooks and scripts for more details!

 ## Conclusion & Next Steps
 Good project all in all!
 I learned a lot about different dimensionality reduction techniques in addition to gaining some skills in image filter and working with apis.